-There were no events that occurred after 30 June 2023, and/or prior to the signing of the financial statements, that would affect the ongoing structure and financial activities of the Association.
+There were no events that occurred after 30 June 2024, and/or prior to the signing of the financial statements, that would affect the ongoing structure and financial activities of the Association.

+Likely developments and expected results of operations

+The Association expects to continue the present level of services to members.

+Environmental regulation

-Likely developments and expected results of operations The Association expects to maintain the present status and level of operations.
-Likely developments in the operations of the Association and the expected results of those operations in future financial years have not been included in this report as the inclusion of such information is likely to result in unreasonable prejudice to the Association. report as the inclusion of such information is likely to result in unreasonable prejudice to the Association.
-Environmental regulation The Association's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a state or territory.
+The Association's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a state or territory.

 Signed in accordance with a resolution of the Members of the Council of Management.

-Signature of designated officer: Name and title of designated officer: Frank Porreca Dated: 16/10/23 7,7/23 Signature of designated officer: Name and title of designated officer: SARAH FLANACAN Dated: 16/10/23 Name and title of designated officer: DAIZHR FCANASAN Dated: 16 10 125
+11/

+Signature of designated officer: //

+Name and title of designated officer: SARAH F LANAGAN

+-

+Signature of designated officer: •

+Name and title of designated officer: 21.
+10.20 new PonkerA ·

+Dated: 00.7 7.55.7